What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 Find nine mindfulness activities here.

 Progressive Muscle Relaxation: To help your child calm down, teach them relaxation techniques that involve tensing and relaxing different muscle groups.
+Download a free muscle relaxation script here.

-Progressive Muscle Relaxation6.
-Provide Frequent Feedback and Positive Reinforcement
+6. Provide Positive Feedback and Positive Reinforcement

 7. Create a Calm and Organized Environment